sdcondon/FlUnit/README.md

 {
   ..

-  public static ITest WidgetCanProcessAThingy => TestThat
+  public static Test WidgetCanProcessAThingy => TestThat
     .Given(new Widget("widget1"))
     .And(new Thingy("thingy1"))
     .When((wi, th) => wi.TryProcess(th))